-NeCTAR have packaged R-Studio into the Application Catalogue so you can create your own instance of R-Studio running in the NeCTAR cloud.
+NeCTAR have packaged R-Studio into the Application Catalogue so you can create your own instance of R-Studio running in the Nectar Research cloud.

 For more information, see the Persistent Volume Storage section of the Introduction to Cloud Storage article.
 Please note that the application must use the same Availability Zone as the persistent volume you use.

 Now it's time to create the application.
 Click the Applications tab, then the Applications sub-tab.
 If you don't immediately see R-Studio, just type it into the search field on the right.
 Once you've found it, click Quick Deploy.

 Choose your desired Instance Flavor, Key pair and the Availability Zone which needs to match with the volume we created earlier.
 Click Next to continue.

 In this step, you can choose an optional host name and DNS zone name for your instance.
 If you choose a DNS zone at this stage, we will automatically create a DNS entry for you and provision a HTTPS security certificate for your instance.
 More information about Nectar'